nikhilreddy56/Terraform-Functions/README.md

 The element() function enables automated, consistent, and reusable infrastructure by dynamically selecting approved resources (like AMIs or instance types) across multiple environments — ensuring standardization and cost-efficient provisioning at scale ⚡.

 ------------------------------------------------------------------------------------------------------------------------------------

-⚙️ Terraform lookup() Function Overview
+🧭 2. lookup() Function — Map-Based Configuration

 🧩 Purpose:
 The lookup() function in Terraform is used to retrieve a value from a map using a specific key.